winesapOS/winesapOS/CONTRIBUTING.md

 ### Files

-These are a list of custom files and script that we install as part of winesapOS:
+These are custom files and scripts that are installed as part of winesapOS.
+Unless otherwise stated, the source file can be found at the related path in the `rootfs` directory.

 - `/etc/NetworkManager/conf.d/wifi_backend.conf` = Configures NetworkManger to use the IWD backend.
     - Source: `scripts/winesapos-install.sh`